 - Application programming interface.
 A façade for the functions exposed by the system to the user interfaces.
 Note that data passed through the API is generic (e.g., XML) rather than presentation specific (e.g., HTML). - Session state.
 Initialized when a user authenticates, a session state exists until the client program terminates.
 J2EE simplifies state management, since the containers support authentication and authorization along with storage and retrieval of the session state.
 The application simply determines what data needs to be persisted across requests and makes the appropriate calls to store and to retrieve it. - Application-specific business logic.
 Any logic that is unique to this application and that cannot be re-used in other applications. - Delegation to components.
 Code for delegating work to components.
-In general, this is achieved via the Business Delegate design pattern.
+In general, this is achieved via the Business Delegate design pattern.1

-&lt;sup>1A business delegate acts as a façade for a component-it locates the component and makes its functions available to the rest of the application.
+1 A business delegate acts as a façade for a component-it locates the component and makes its functions available to the rest of the application.
 In this way, only the business delegate need be concerned with how to locate and access the component, hiding these details from the rest of the application.
-For instance, if a component is implemented as an EJB, the business delegate performs the necessary Java Naming Directory Interface (JNDI) look-ups and narrows the EJB remote interface; the fact that the component lifecycle management because the J2EE containers perform this function.
+For instance, if a component is implemented as an EJB, the business delegate performs the necessary Java Naming Directory Interface (JNDI) look-ups and narrows the EJB remote interface; the fact that the component is implemented as an EJB remains hidden.
+The application is not responsible for component lifecycle management because the J2EE containers perform this function.
 However, since it does the delegating, it has to choose which component(s) to use.
 The application also includes logic that manages component interactions and inter-relationships.
 Clearly such logic belongs in the application.
 Following this rule simplifies the implementation of the components and minimizes inter-dependencies.